Skip to content

 Key Takeaways

-• Transparent Outputs: Include the generated SQL in the output so users can verify and learn from the agent's reasoning.
+• Transparent Outputs: Include the generated SQL in the output schema so users can verify and learn from the agent's reasoning.

 API References